eflo11/Berkeley5.1/README.md

 Through the notebook you will find analysis and diagrams that show you how I came to conclusions for each of the scenarios.

 ### Results
 This will go through why and who would accept a coupon vs. who decided to decline the coupon all together.
+You can find the notebook [here](./prompt.ipynb).

 **Drivers to Accept**

 **Drivers to Decline**